 This year she is campaigning for reelection and already she has secured the support of many.
-She is a first-generation immigrant who is also the first female ever to become Rock Island State’s Attorney* and on March 17 she hopes to win the primary election.
+She is a first-generation immigrant who is also the first female ever to become Rock Island State’s Attorney* and on November 3 she hopes to win the election.

 Dora A. Villarreal was born in Illinois in an immigrant family from Monterrey, Mexico.

 “I am a first-generation American and the first attorney in my family,” Villarreal shared with pride.

 She stated that growing up her family moved around the country and she even spent four years living in Mexico.
 Once she started High School the family returned to the Quad Cities and the future State’s Attorney started her school year at Alleman High School.
 After graduating from High School Villarreal attended Southern Illinois University in Carbondale, IL.
 During her last year of college, where she was getting a bachelor’s degree in Science of Business Administration, Dora A. Villarreal decided to go to law school.

 “I decided to go to law school at the very end of college,” Villarreal remembers when and how she decided to study law.
 “I was undecided about what field I wanted to work in and was eager to continue studying.
 When a good friend told me, I should be a lawyer, I knew that was exactly the right path for me and I decided to start studying and applying.”

 She received her law degree from Hamline University in St. Paul, MN.
 After graduating she served as a law clerk for a year and then returned to practice law in the Quad Cities area.